ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the group, or, for an any-source multicast group, to both send and receive messages.

+Note that the Transport Services API has separate specifier calls for multicast groups to avoid introducing filter properties for single-source multicast and the confusion traditions overloading of the unicast specifiers in other systems causes.

 Calling `Initiate` on that Preconnection creates a Connection that can be used to send Messages to the multicast group.
 The Connection object that is created will support `Send` but not `Receive`.
 Any Connections created this